High-octane thrills and spills are front and centre, but what else is new? Find out in our Need for Speed Rivals review...

 Need for Speed Rivals is an open-world racer.
 Not surprising really, as it's been a long time since this franchise was about out-and-out circuit racing, but also because a significant number of Criterion staff have been exported to southern Sweden to carry on their good work.
 And in Craig Sullivan, Ghost has (or technically, is borrowing) a man who was lead designer on Burnout Paradise - arguably the game that launched the open-world racing genre as a whole.

-The gameplay revolves around playing as either a cop or a racer, and completing the relevant tasks whether that's winning races and avoiding cops, or taking down reckless teenage speed junkies.
+The gameplay revolves around playing as either a cop or a racer, and ticking off the relevant tasks to complete your current mission, whether that's winning races and avoiding cops, or taking down reckless teenage speed junkies.
 Essentially what we're talking about is a mixture of Need for Speed Most Wanted and Need for Speed Hot Pursuit, with a few new bells and whistles.

 Need for Speed Rivals: Alldrive

-Alldrive has the potential to be a total game changer.
+Let us start by saying that we really, really like Alldrive as a concept.
 Imagine a world like Burnout Paradise or Forza Horizon's single player modes - an open world with traffic, computer controlled opponents to race, and events scattered around the world.

 Now imagine that some of those computer controlled opponents are actually other players around the world in their own 'single player' worlds, completing their own challenges and progressing through the story arcs.
 That's the essence of Alldrive - it completely removes the line between single and multiplayer.